 Social wasps, however, use their stingers as weapons to defend their nests.
 Even if you don’t mean to walk too closely to a social wasp’s nest, you could likely still be stung.
-The three main types of aggressive social wasps you’ll find in Tennessee include:
+The four main types of aggressive social wasps you’ll find in Tennessee include:

 - Paper wasps

 - Red wasps